master-hax/aosp-system-core/init/readme.txt

 setrlimit <resource> <cur> <max>
-   Set the rlimit for a resource.
+   Set the rlimit for a resource. resource can either be a numeric value or one of:
+      CPU, FSIZE, DATA, STACK, CORE, RSS, NPROC, NOFILE, MEMLOCK, AS, LOCKS, SIGPENDING, MSGQUEUE, NICE, RTPRIO, RTTIME

 start <service>
    Start a service running if it is not already running.